wooseoklee4/AP-BSN/README.md

-  -s SESSION_NAME      (optional)  Name of training session (default: configuration file name) --thread THREAD_NUM  (optional)  Number of thread for dataloader. (default: 4) --test_img IMAGE     (optional)  Image directory to denoise a single image. (default: test dataset in config file)
+  -s SESSION_NAME      (optional)  Name of training session (default: configuration file name) --thread THREAD_NUM  (optional)  Number of thread for dataloader. (default: 4) --test_img IMAGE     (optional)  Image directory to denoise a single image. (default: test dataset in config file) --test_dir DIR       (optional)  Directory of images to denoise.
 ```

 You can also control detail test configurations (e.g. on/off R^3, test dataset, etc.) in each of config file.